 Author: Talisa Moser

-The digitization and globalization have made the geographically independent work more attractive.
+The digitization and globalization have made the geographically unbound work more attractive.
 Since last spring, many people around the world have been forced to work in the home office - and are rediscovering the New Work structures for themselves.
-Often, however, the necessary structures and equipment are missing to work efficient at home.
-We' show you how to set up your office furniture to achieve perfect concentration in your own home.
+Often, however, the necessary structures and appropriate equipment for efficient working at home are lacking.
+We show you how to set up your office furniture to achieve perfect concentration in your own home.
 The must have home office furniture and interior moods for your inspiration:

 Home office furniture - functionality meets design

-The right equipment mainly includes office chairs, desks and lighting, but also electronic devices.
-When it comes to office furniture, there is functionality and durability design for many in the foreground.
-But before you can start setting up your home office, you must first determine your individual preferences.
+Suitable equipment mainly includes an office chair, desk and lighting, but also electronic devices.
+When it comes to office furniture, many people focus on functionality and durable design.
+But before you can start setting up your home office, individual preferences need to be determined first.

-You should pay attention to this when setting up your home office
+Here's what you should look for when setting up your home office

 - How much space is available to me?